 - Pull out the Nettie pot at least once a week

-- Pranayama – Nadi Shodhana (alternative nostril breathing)
+- Pranayama – Nadi Shodhana (alternate nostril breathing)

 - Yoga.
-Asanas that regulate Vata such as inverted poses, twisting poses, shavaasana (corpse pose)
+Asanas that regulate Vata such as inverted poses, twisting poses, shavasana (corpse pose)

 - Be regular by eating meals on a timely basis.
 Avoid skipping meals